Yoshyn/activerecord-redshift-adapter/README.md

 # This gem seem to be not suported by the initial developer.
 # Notice that master branch was created to made a pull request for a minor bug and does not have real benefit.

-# I you want imporvement, maybe you will find some code that interest you in develop branch.
+# I you want improvement, maybe you will find some code that interest you in develop branch.

 # activerecord-redshift-adapter